Spain king’s brother-in-law loses graft appeal, faces jail | Malay Mail

 There is said to be no precedent of Spain’s Constitutional Court upholding an appeal against a conviction with a jail term of more than five years.

-“We can expect that (Urdangarin) will go to prison,” said Ana Romero, author of a book on the royal family under Felipe’s father Juan Carlos I.
+“We can expect that (Urdangarin) will go to prison,” said Ana Romero, author of a book on the royal family under Felipe’s father Juan Carlos.